Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: II. Formalism

-Our previous work~\cite{Henley:1990kw} included the effects of the $\o$ meson, and was based on one-boson exchange models of the nucleon-nucleon potential.
-Current treatments of this interaction do not include the explicit effects of exchanged vector mesons as their masses represent a high-energy scale~\cite{Bedaque:2002mn,Machleidt:2011zz,Machleidt:2017vls}.
-Thus we now regard any potential $\o B$ component of the nucleon wave function as being part of the bare sea of the nucleon, and do not treat the $\o$ as part of the cloud.
-Similarly, we neglect potential effects of the $\r$ meson.
+Previous work~\cite{Alberg:1999bc} included the effects of the $\o$ meson, based on one-boson exchange models of the NN potential.
+Current treatments do not include the explicit effects of exchanged vector mesons as their masses represent a high-energy scale~\cite{Bedaque:2002mn,Machleidt:2011zz,Machleidt:2017vls}.
+When computing spin-independent quantities the small expected effects of such heavy mesons cannot be distinguished from the bare sea of the nucleon.
+The influence of heavy mesons may be important for spin-dependent effects (see the review~\cite{,Chang:2014jba}) and that topic will be discussed in a later paper.